 Complementary, or integrative, medicine doesn't replace your usual treatments.
 These are therapies you might try along with your regular medical care.

 People in other parts of the world have used some of these methods, like acupuncture, for centuries.
 But they can be hard for researchers to study.
-So before you try anything, you should check with your doctor, just to make sure it won't cause problems with your main treatment or cause side effects.
+So before you try anything, you should check with your doctor to make sure it won't cause problems with your main treatment or cause side effects.

 Mind and Body Techniques